 Photo (c) Australian Design Awards of Atticus & Milo for Huntingtower wining entry way back in 2012.
-I like the height, drawers (in my mind they’re drawers) and shelves.
+I like the height, drawers (in my mind they’re drawers) and shelves – no like the clutter.

 Besides, my house is tiny, think small apartment size.
 So I have been looking into renovating a la Tokyo or Dutch style.
 Am not a fan of Dutch tiny hotel rooms, though like their ability to not go conventional but to go practical in design.
 This Bauhaus peut-être thinking is even evident in Ireland, my bro has an apartment in a converted convent complex that Dutch city planners decided to copy cm by cm.

 The bonus about a house versus an apartment renovation is I can play with height.
 I plan on excavating downwards.

 The vimeo below is super exciting, love his use of the two hidden single beds, the wc/ shower, but mostly am excited about how he got it off the ground.
 He ran a crowdsouce competition on designing the apartment, won by two Romanian students.

 Of the books I’ve looked into, Studio Apartments (Big ideas for small spaces) seems the more delectable.